Azure/data-api-builder/docs/getting-started/getting-started-azure-sql-db.md

 If you want to practice what you have learned, here's a little exercise you can do on your own

-- Use the code `/samples/getting-started/azure-sql-db/exercise/exercise.library.azure-sql.sql` to
+- Using the database setup script `/samples/getting-started/azure-sql-db/exercise/exercise.library.azure-sql.sql`:
-  - add the `dbo.series` table where to store series names (for example: [Foundation Series](https://en.wikipedia.org/wiki/Foundation_series))
+  - add the table `dbo.series` which will store series names (for example: [Foundation Series](https://en.wikipedia.org/wiki/Foundation_series))
-  - update the `dbo.books` table to add the `series_id` column
+  - update the `dbo.books` table by adding a column named `series_id`
-  - update the `dbo.books` table to add a foreign key constraint to the `dbo.series` table
+  - update the `dbo.books` table by adding a foreign key constraint on the `dbo.series` table
-- Update the configuration file to add the `series` entity, supported by the `dbo.series` source table
+- Update the configuration file with a new entity named `series`, supported by the `dbo.series` source table you just created.
-- Update the `book` entity to create a relationship with the `series` entity.
+- Update the `book` entity by creating a relationship with the `series` entity.
 Make sure you select `one` for the `cardinality` property
-- Update the `series` entity to create a relationship with the `book` entity.
+- Update the `series` entity by creating a relationship with the `book` entity.
 Make sure you select `many` for the `cardinality` property